memecode/lgi/readme.txt

 	    -----------------------

-The primary aim of LGI is to abstract away the differences between operating system's and provide a consistant API that applications can target.
+The primary aim of LGI is to abstract away the differences between operating system's and provide a consistent API that applications can target.

 As a secondary goal the library should strive to be compact for easy